JeremyACase/ubiquia/README.md

                 value: demo-value
           configMountPath: /example/mountpath

-    # This is an "adapter" for the component; Ubiquia will use this to manage DAG network
+    # This is an "node" for the component; Ubiquia will use this to manage DAG network
     # traffic to/from the component.
-    adapter:
+    node:
       modelType: Adapter
-      adapterType: PUSH
+      nodeType: PUSH
       adapterName: Pet-Store-Image-Classifier-Adapter
-      description: This is an example adapter.
+      description: This is an example node.

       communicationServiceSettings:
-        # Ensure the Communication Service exposes this adapter's endpoints
+        # Ensure the Communication Service exposes this node's endpoints
         exposeViaCommService: true

-      # This is the endpoint of the component that the adapter will interact with when it
+      # This is the endpoint of the component that the node will interact with when it
       # receives upstream traffic.
       endpoint: /upload-image